 How long have you been scrapbooking?

 In some way, shape, or form, since I was 8.
 I started a scrapbook as part of a 4-H project and never looked back.
-What was once photos and momentos glued to paper in best editing services binders or printed out clip art with photos in magnetic photo albums morphed into paper and albums and printed photo books over time.
+What was once photos and momentos glued to paper in binders or printed out clip art with photos in magnetic photo albums morphed into paper and albums and printed photo books over time.
 My first digital layout was about 9 1/2 years ago.

 How did you learn about digital scrapbooking?

 A friend of mine opened an online paper scrapbook store and forum.
 I was on staff.
 There were a few digital scrappers that hung out with us.
 I was given the task of making a scrapbook for my husband’s Grandma after all her photos were destroyed in a fire.
 Because I was using mostly scanned images, I decided to give digital a try.
 The rest as they say was history.